About the Program

 The fellow is expected to participate and attend in the weekly Multidisciplinary Tumor Board Conference.
-This conference is well attended by the following disciplines: thoracic surgery, interventional radiology, oncology, radiation oncology, pathology and interventional pulmonary.
+This conference is well attended by thoracic surgery, interventional radiology, oncology, radiation oncology, pathology and interventional pulmonary.

-The fellow is also expected to participate in the monthly Multidisciplinary Airway Conference.
-This conference is well attended by the following disciplines: thoracic surgery, ENT and interventional pulmonary.
+The fellow is also expected to participate in the bimonthly Multidisciplinary Airway Conference.
+This conference is well attended by thoracic surgery, ENT, and interventional pulmonary.

 Nicholas Pastis, MD – Clinical Professor and Program Director

 Christian Ghattas, MD – Assistant Associate Program Director